 - gorgeous “wild camping” options.
 No need to tent near other people unless you wish to.

-- often great weather — though afternoon summer thunderstorms are likely
+- great weather — though afternoon summer thunderstorms are frequent

 - Whitney, highest in the continental USA, is a beautiful and impressive peak

-- the warm welcome (and day off) at Vermillion Resort is a highlight
+- the warm welcome (and day off) at Vermillion Valley Resort is a highlight

 - the Wilderness Permit is free